We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 1. Woodbridge, East of England

-Woodbridge is described as one of the ‘gems’ in Suffolk’s crown and is known for having a real buzz about it.
+Woodbridge is described as one of the ‘gems’ in Suffolk’s crown and is known for having a real buzz.
 Praised for its arty, historic atmosphere – this riverside town is a hive of activity while still managing to maintain a laid-back, holiday vibe.

-Markets are popular in this port and market town, too, and whether you want to go antique shopping, purchase a tailored suit, or enjoy a hearty pub lunch, Woodbridge has a huge choice of independent shops, restaurants, and cafes.
+Markets are popular in this port and market town, too, and whether you’d like to go antique shopping, purchase a tailored suit, or enjoy a hearty pub lunch, Woodbridge has a huge choice of independent shops, restaurants, and cafes.

-Woodbridge is the safest small town in Suffolk and the average property price is £434,627.
+Woodbridge is the safest small town in Suffolk, and the average property price is £439,010.

 2. Richmond upon Thames, Greater London